ealcobaca/pymfe/CONTRIBUTING.md

    [coding-guidelines](http://scikit-learn.org/dev/developers/contributing.html#coding-guidelines)
    as for scikit-learn.

--  When applicable, use the validation tools and other code in the `pymfe._internal` submodule.
+-  When applicable, use the validation tools cited below (pytest, pylint and mypy).

+-  Avoid reinventing the wheel, reuse the functions from the `pymfe._internal` submodule.

--  If your pull request addresses an issue, please use the title to describe the issue and mention the issue number in the pull request description to ensure a link is created to the original issue.
+-  If your pull request addresses an issue, please use the title to describe the issue and mention the issue number (using #) in the pull request description to ensure a link is created to the original issue.

 -  All public methods should have informative docstrings with sample